daniel-isidro/heroku_hot_n_pop/README.md

 Streamlit’s open-source app framework is an easy way to create web apps, all in Python, for free.
 You can find more info at https://www.streamlit.io.

-For installing Streamlit, according to the source documentation:
+For **installing Streamlit**, according to the source documentation:

 1. Make sure that you have Python 3.6 or greater installed.